Shitao-zz/shitao.github.io/_posts/2016-03-09-eddy-shedding.md

 <img src="/images/eddy-shedding/shedding_track.png">
 The thin black contour is the 17cm SSH contour line and the blue stars are the recorded searching points.
-The eddy shedding event is defined as the searching points do not go over 25.5N.
+The eddy shedding event is defined as the realization in which the searching points do not go over 25.5N.

 ### Tracking steps
 -Step1:  Obtaining the data that defines the contour lines.
 -Step2:  Initializing the contour tracking from some point (around 21N in this case).
 -Step3: Searching the closest new point (only less than 10 close points are searched) and repeating this searching process.
 Recording all the searched points.

 ### Results from a training set
 798 HYCOM simulations with different initial conditions and wind forcings